Acoustic Ramp™ vs. RPG’s QRD 734

 How Does It Work?

 Acoustic Diffusion is not an easy thing to test or describe.
 In fact in the academic acoustics world there is a big controversy about the best way to describe and measure diffusion: the Scattering Coefficient or the Diffusion Coefficient.
-“You will know it works when you hear it,” is true but probably not a good explanation.
-I am going to avoid this whole dispute by publishing the actual data of all frequencies and amplitudes in my tests.

 I did several rounds of acoustic testing on the Ramps and here is what I found: